soumi0705/Watch-Dogs/README.md

 4. Deploy the project using $node app.js
 5. For MQTT you can use HiveMQ public server (Already Configured)

+_More Features such as Face Recognition and HouseHold Help monitoring being added_

 Working
 -------
 Video uploaded [here]() \